salieri11/concord-bft/concord/README.md

 make
 sudo make install
 ```

 configuring with given flags is important.
-If log4cplus is build without `c++11` then concord will
+If log4cplus is build
-give linker errors while building.
+without `c++11` then concord will give linker errors while building.

 This will install all library files and header files into
 '/usr/local'.
-(You may need to add `/usr/local/lib` to your
+You may need to add `/usr/local/lib` to your
-`LD_LIBRARY_PATH` to run Concord.)
+`LD_LIBRARY_PATH` to run Concord.
+You may also need to export
-You may also need to export CPLUS_INCLUDE_PATH variable set to /usr/local/include for the header files
+CPLUS_INCLUDE_PATH variable set to /usr/local/include for the header
+files

 #### Evmjit

-concord uses the [Evmjit](https://github.com/ethereum/evmjit) VM to
+Concord uses the [Evmjit](https://github.com/ethereum/evmjit) VM to
 execute Ethereum code.
 While we're figuring out dependency management,
 please clone evmjit to the same directory you cloned concord (i.e. one
 directory up from this README file), and build it.

-*Important*: Make sure you have LLVM 5.0 installed (as noted in the pre-built section above), or your build will take a
+*Important*: Make sure you have LLVM 5.0 installed (as noted in the
-*long* time!
+*pre-built section above), or your build will take a long* time!

 Clone and build Evmjit (note the path to LLVM cmake files):